 In general, an outpatient treatment program is one of the most cost-effective options since you are only paying for the time you are there, which is usually only a few hours per day.
 Outpatient programs generally range in price from about $2,000 to $5,000 on average, though some facilities may cost closer to $10,000 for a three-month treatment plan.

-There are also different kinds and levels of outpatient treatment, including intensive outpatient programs (IOPs) and partial hospitalization programs (PHPs).
-Both of these are more structured than traditional outpatient rehab, and they will generally cost a little more as you will spend more time in treatment.
+Both PHP and IOP are more structured than traditional outpatient rehab, and they will generally cost a little more as you spend more time in treatment.

 With an IOP, you will usually go to rehab for around three to five hours per day three days a week.
 With a PHP, you will spend five to seven hours per day in a program five days per week.
 On average, an IOP will cost about $250 to $350 per day, while a PHP will cost about $350 to $450 per day.